 A family mediator is generally an attorney who has experience in family law matters and has been trained to resolve disputes outside the courtroom.
 Family mediators help people resolve disagreements about marriage, separation, divorce, parenting schedules, child support, alimony, property division, and other family matters.
 However, a mediator has no right or duty to provide legal advice to the parties, even if he/she happens to be a lawyer.
 The parties should seek legal advice solely from their legal counsel.

 What is the role of a family mediator?

-The primary role of a family mediator is to facilitate communication between the parties in conflict with a view to helping them reach a voluntary resolution to their dispute that is timely, fair and cost-effective.
+The primary role of a family mediator is to facilitate communication between the parties in conflict to help them reach a voluntary resolution to their dispute that is timely, fair, and cost-effective.
 Although the mediator manages the meeting and the proceedings, he/she should not impose solutions or decisions and has no power to force a settlement.
-A solution should only be reached by agreement between the parties, who are ultimately responsible for the resolution of their disputes.
+A solution should only be reached by agreement between the parties, who are ultimately responsible for resolving their disputes.
 The mediator, however, may raise issues and help parties explore options.

 BTW: this looks like a good resource: https://www.afccnet.org/Portals/0/Representing%20Yourself%20Mediation.pdf

 Ms. Goade charges $275.00 per hour.

 Do both parents have to pay for mediation?

 As a rule, both parties equally share the mediator’s fee.
 But as part of the negotiation process to aid in the facilitation of a resolution, it is common for one side to agree to pay the entire mediator’s fee.